DataDog/documentation/content/en/dora_metrics/failures/pagerduty.md

 The matching algorithm works in the following scenarios:

 1. If the incident service URL matches with the PagerDuty service URL configured for one or more services in the Service Catalog.
 For more information on setting the PagerDuty service URL for a Datadog service, see [Use Integrations with Service Catalog][6].
 In this scenario:
-   - If the incident service URL matches a single Datadog service, the incident metrics and events are emitted with the Datadog service name and team retrieved from Service Catalog
+   - If the incident service URL matches a single Datadog service, the incident metrics and events are emitted with the Datadog service name and team retrieved from Service Catalog.
    - If the incident service URL matches multiple Datadog services, the incident metrics and events are emitted with the Datadog team name.
 3. If the PagerDuty service name of the incident matches a Datadog service name in the Service Catalog.
 In this scenario, the incident metrics and events are emitted with the Datadog service name and team retrieved from Service Catalog.
 4. If the PagerDuty team name of the incident matches a Datadog team name in the Service Catalog.
 In this scenario, the incident metrics and events are emitted with the corresponding Datadog team name.